hersle/rmirro/README.md

 ![Screenshot](screenshot.png)

 `rmirro.py` **synchronizes files between your reMarkable and computer in both directions** without cloud access.
-It **pulls PDFs** of your Remarkable's documents to a folder on your computer, and **pushes PDFs and EPUBs** that you add to this folder back to the Remarkable.
+It renders and **pulls PDFs** of your Remarkable's documents to a folder on your computer, and **pushes PDFs and EPUBs** that you add to this folder back to the Remarkable.
-Effectively, it **integrates your reMarkable with your computer's native file system,** letting you build your own workflow with your preferred file exporer, document viewer and additional tools.
+Effectively, it **integrates your reMarkable with your computer's native file system,** letting you build your own workflow with your preferred file explorer, document viewer and additional tools on top.

 ## Requirements